gramineproject/graphene/Documentation/oldwiki/Porting-Graphene-PAL-to-Other-hosts.md

 To port Graphene to a new host platform, the only effort required is reimplementing the PAL on the desired host platform.
 Most of the implementation should be as simple as translating the PAL API to the native system interface of the host.
-The implemented PAL must support [[PAL Host ABI]].
+The implemented PAL must support [PAL Host ABI](PAL-Host-ABI.md).

 In fact, even in the PAL source code, we expect part of the code to be host-generic.
 To make porting Graphene easier, we deliberately separate the source code of PAL into three parts: